Extra-twisted connected sum G_2-manifolds

 Now $\Lambda_- = N_-$, so for the family of Example \ref{ex:mm2}$_{10}$ we do not need any genericity result beyond Proposition \ref{prop:generic_fano}.
 On the other hand, $\Lambda_+$ is generated by $N_+$ and the orthogonal complement of $A_-$ in $N_-$, so

 In particular there are no $(-2)$-classes orthogonal to the degree 2 class $H_+$.
-In particular, Proposition \ref{prop:hyper} implies that the family of blocks from Example \ref{ex:rk1index2}$_1$, is $(\Lambda_+, H_+\bbrp)$-generic.
-So we can apply Theorem \ref{thm:matching} to find a matching with this configuration.
+Therefore Proposition~\ref{prop:hyper} implies that the family of blocks from Example \ref{ex:rk1index2}$_1$ is $(\Lambda_+, H_+\bbrp)$-generic, so we can apply Theorem \ref{thm:matching} to find a matching with this configuration.

 The resulting extra-twisted connected sum $M$ is 2-connected, and \eqref{eq:b3} gives $b_3(M) = 23 - 1 - 2 + 46 + 24 + 1 = 91$.
 Proposition \ref{prop:pi4detail} shows that the torsion is isomorphic to the cotorsion of the image of the matrix